TommyTokk/parole-bot/README.md

 ## Word Selection Algorithm

-The selection algorithm balances information gain with word frequency:
+The selection algorithm balances information gain with word frequency using a weighted scoring approach:

-- **Filter candidate words** based on all accumulated constraints.
+1. **Filter candidate words** based on all accumulated constraints.
-- **Calculate entropy** for each remaining candidate.
+2. **Calculate entropy** for each remaining candidate.
-- **Tiebreaker:** For words with similar entropy values (difference < 0.05), use word frequency to favor more common words.
-- **Sort words** by this composite score.
+3. **Apply weighted scoring:**
+   - Normalize both entropy and frequency values to a 0-1 range
+   - Apply weights: 80% for entropy and 20% for frequency
+   - Combine into a single score that balances information gain with word commonality
+4. **Sort by combined score** with higher scores ranked first.
-- **Return suggestions:** The highest-scoring words are presented as suggestions.
+5. **Return suggestions:** The highest-scoring words are presented to the user.

-This approach yields a powerful balance between theoretical information gain and practical likelihood of being the target word.
+This sophisticated approach ensures that suggestions are both informative (high entropy) and practical (reasonably common words), prioritizing theoretical effectiveness while still favoring words likely to be the answer.

 ## Features